Why physical therapy, exercise and yoga did not help your low back pain. Ligamentous spinal instability.

 - The superficial muscles are the longest and run vertically from the sacrum to the upper vertebral spine;

 - the intermediate muscles, of medium length, arise from the transverse processes of the vertebrae and attach to the spinous process of the vertebra above it;

 - the deep muscles are the shortest and connect adjacent spinous processes.
 These latter muscles move the trunk and back.

-Physical therapy will not make gains without without strengthened, repaired ligaments
+Physical therapy will not make gains without strengthened, repaired ligaments.

 - Except for the lower back, muscles do little to stabilize the joints since their job is to move the joints.

-- Large muscles are necessary in the lower back due to the enormous forces that are transmitted to support the body’s weight; thus, the core musculature is an important part of maintaining spinal stability, but is not the most important part—strong ligaments are.
+- Large muscles are necessary for the lower back due to the enormous forces that are transmitted to support the body’s weight; thus, the core musculature is an important part of maintaining spinal stability but is not the most important part—strong ligaments are.

 - Ligament laxity is what causes spinal instability throughout the spine and neck, and Prolotherapy treatment for back pain (see video) is the primary treatment for restoring spinal stability, with core strengthening exercise playing a secondary role.

 - An injury to one section of the spine affects other sections but the action of the erector spinae muscles is also a contributing factor.
 The vertebral joints (hinges) in the spine are very close together and when one is loose, it causes increased forces on the next vertebral level, as well as a contraction of the erector spinae muscle, which then pulls on the vulnerable segment, causing it to become unstable as well.